IngridAtMicrosoft/DocsContent/singlesource/v1/media-accounts.md

 ---

 A managed identity associated with the media account must be granted access to key.
-The method for granting access depends on the access model configured in the Key Vault.
+The method for granting access depends on the access model configured for the Key Vault.

-Once the key has been created and the managed identity has been granted access to the key, the key may be set in an account creation or update request:
+Once a key has been created and the managed identity has been granted access to the key, the key may be set in an account creation or update request:

 #### [C#](#tab/csharp)